 Coach was also very active in the community.
 He was a Deacon, Men’s Ministry Leader, and Men’s Chorus Director at New Zion Baptist Church in Williamsburg, VA.
 He was an active member of the WVSU Greater Williamsburg Alumni Chapter and Groove Phi Groove Social Fellowship, Inc. When he was not at school, a gym, or church, you would likely find him either on the golf course or on a Warhill Baseball field umpiring (which he faithfully did for nearly 25 years).
 He also found great joy in traveling with his wife to support their sons who competed in stadiums and arenas all over the country.

-He leaves to cherish his memory his beloved bride and best friend of 38 years – Belinda Fulton Randall, two sons – Brandon (Monique) and Bryan (Amber), one sister – Raynaide Randall Carson (Sam), four granddaughters – Amari, Ayla, Ambryell, and Abigail, one grandson – Isaiah, a Goddaughter – Kai Howard, a special Mom-in-Christ – Doris Rainey, and an army of nieces, nephews, cousins, and friends.
+He leaves to cherish his memory his beloved bride and best friend of 38 years – Belinda Fulton Randall, two sons – Brandon (Monique) and Bryan (Amber), one sister – Raynaide Randall Carson (Sam), four granddaughters – Amari, Ayla, Ambryell, and Abigail, two grandsons – Isaiah and Bryan, Jr., a Goddaughter – Kai Howard, a special Mom-in-Christ – Doris Rainey, and an army of nieces, nephews, cousins, and friends.